kbsecret/kbsecret/README.md

 $ CMDS='foo bar baz' bundle exec make bash
 $ cp completions/kbsecret.bash ${YOUR_COMPLETION_DIR}
 ```

+To use the completions for zsh, add the completions directory to your $fpath or copy the \_kbsecret file to any of the directories in it.

 Please feel free to contribute completion scripts for other shells!